beaLando/linomics/README.md

+# Linum bienne genomics

-This repo contains the scripts to execute a phylogeographic analysis of L. bienne based on genomic, occurrence, and environmental data.
+This repo contains the scripts to execute a phylogeographic and demographic analysis of L. bienne across its distribution based on genomic, occurrence, and environmental data.